Nico Hulkenberg: Lotus prepared to gamble on driver for 2014

-Lotus team principal Eric Boullier is considering signing German Nico Hulkenberg despite the introduction of a
+Lotus team principal Eric Boullier is considering signing German Nico Hulkenberg despite the introduction of a minimum weight rule next season.

 There are concerns that taller drivers such as Hulkenberg could miss out.